katyukha/odoo-helper-scripts/README.md

       One of the reasons for this script collection development was, ability to automaticaly install more that 50 addons, that depend on each other, and where each addon have it's own git repo.
+- Continious Integration related features
+    - ensure addon version changed
+    - ensure repository version changed
+    - ensure each addon have icon
+- Translation management from command line
+    - import / export translations by command from shell
+    - test translation rate for specified language
+    - regenerate translations for specified language
+    - load language (for one db or for old databases)
 - Supported odoo versions:
     - *7.0* (some functionality may not work),
     - *8.0*